twebr/nbility-model-github/docs/CONTRIBUTING.md

 1. **Submitting a Bug Report**

 * Navigate to the Issues tab.
-* Click on "New Issue" and select the "Bug report" template.
+* Click on "New Issue" e.
 *Provide a descriptive title and detailed information about the bug, including steps to reproduce, expected behavior, and screenshots if applicable.

 2. **Requesting a Feature**

 * Go to the Issues tab.
-* Click on "New Issue" and select the "Feature request" template.
+* Click on "New Issue".
 * Describe the feature in detail, including the problem it solves and any potential implementation ideas.

 3. **Submitting a Change Request**

 * Access the Issues tab.
-* Click "New Issue" and select the appropriate template for a change request.
+* Click "New Issue".
 * Provide a clear title and detailed description of the proposed change, including reasons for the change and any potential impacts.

 4. **Tracking and Managing Issues**